Felix-chengecha/Heroic-market-place_Android/README.md

 ## Requirements

-Android Studio
+-Android Studio
-PHP 7+ and composer for Laravel
+-PHP 7+ and composer for Laravel

 ## Installation

-Clone the repository.
+-Clone the repository.
-Set up the Laravel backend by following the instructions in the backend directory.
+-Set up the Laravel backend by following the instructions in the backend directory.
-Open the Android project in Android Studio and build the app.
+-Open the Android project in Android Studio and build the app.

 ## Usage

-Run the Laravel backend server.
+-Run the Laravel backend server.
-Install the app on an Android device or emulator.
+-Install the app on an Android device or emulator.
-Log in or create an account to start browsing and buying products.
+-Log in or create an account to start browsing and buying products.

-Contributions
+## Contributions
 Contributions are welcome.
 Please create a pull request for any changes or improvements.

 ## License